Marcus Markou

 Marcus Markou is a British film maker, playwright and internet entrepreneur.

-Markou’s debut feature film Papadopoulos & Sons, starring Stephen Dillane, was completed in 2012.
-The film was self-distributed by Markou in UK cinemas in April 2013 achieving the second highest screen average of any film in that weekend.
-This success places the film among the top 5 self-distributed UK films in the past 15 years.
+Markou's debut feature film Papadopoulos & Sons, starring Stephen Dillane, was completed in 2012.
+The film was self-distributed by Markou in UK cinemas in April 2013, achieving the second highest screen average of any film in that weekend.
+This success placed the film among the top five self-distributed UK films in the past 15 years.
 The film went on to be bought by the BBC, ARTE and Netflix.